 When we say someone “eats like a bird,” that should mean the person eats a LOT.
-Every day birds have to eat many times their weight in food so they have energy to fly.
+Every day birds eat many times their weight in food, so they have energy to fly.
 But hopefully eating like a bird doesn’t mean eating what a bird eats.
-Some birds eat tasty people-food like berries and fish.
-But a few feathery friends — the robin, the woodcock, and the warbler — all like worms.
-As the birds walk around, their stomping shakes up the earthworms underground and makes them move around, making it easy for the birds to find them.
-Girl robins eat more worms than boy robins, and warblers like fuzzy caterpillars even better.
+Some birds eat tasty berries and fish.
+But a few — the robin, the woodcock, and the warbler — eat worms.
+As the birds walk around, their stomping makes the earthworms underground move around, making it easy for the birds to find them.
 Yum!

 Wee ones: If a bird eats a worm, then a caterpillar, then a worm, then a caterpillar…what do you think the bird eats next?

 Little kids: If 3 birds go hunting for worms, how many stomping feet do they have?
 Bonus: If a bird pecks 10 times but grabs a worm only 3 of those times, how many pecks were misses?